BEA Regional Price Parities · 387 metros · 51 states

 dollar go furthest?

-Compare cost of living across 387 U.S. metros and 51 states using the official BEA Regional Price Parities — the federal benchmark for what a dollar actually buys.
+Compare cost of living across 387 U.S. metros and 51 states using the official BEA Regional Price Parities — the federal benchmark for what a dollar actually buys across all 50 states.

 Metro areas